less/less-docs/content/features/nested.md

-# Nested Rules
+> LESS allows you to use nesting as well as normal cascading CSS.

-LESS allows you to use nesting as well as normal CSS cascading.
 For example, you can produce the following CSS:

 ```css
 #header {